 The instrument binnacle prominently features a large tach and speedometer.
 The dials are sharp and legible, and trimmed with a thin chrome ring that adds a classy touch.
 Window, mirror and lock switches are located in the driver's armrest, right where we like them.
 Lights are on the dash, next to the steering column; wipers on a stalk to the right.
 There are redundant audio controls on the steering wheel hub.

 The center stack is particularly well done.
 Audio controls sit above the climate controls, also as we like them, and the knobs are not only big, but pleasant to touch.
-There's a pair of pull-out cupholders and a swing-out storage bin at the bottom.
+There's a pair of pull-out cup holders and a swing-out storage bin at the bottom.
 There's also a folding utility table between the front seats with more cupholders and indents to keep phones or glasses handy without allowing them to slide off.

-While the Uplander's cabin is good, it's hardly perfect.
-The glovebox door feels a bit flimsy; the same applies, more so, to the bins behind the front seats.
+While the cabin is good, it's hardly perfect.
+The glove box door feels a bit flimsy; the same applies, more so, to the bins behind the front seats.
 These are well designed, with secure storage for headsets and discs, but they feel cheap.
 The front fan moves a ton of air, but it's quite loud at full bore.
 Perhaps most annoying is the view through the rear-view mirror.
 It's noticeably restricted by the rear-seat headrests, with a relatively narrow scope.

 Our Uplander LT had second-row captain's chairs, which are amply spacious and comfortable for good-sized adults.
 The third-row bench will be no problem for kids through age 15 or 16, even on long drives, but access to the third row is not the best.
 The pathway between the individual second-row seats is narrow, hampered further by the folding utility table.
 For access from the outboard side, a one-button mechanism folds the seatbacks forward and slides the entire seat toward the front.
 That said, it doesn't make climbing in back much easier than walking between the second-row seats.

 The interior roof rail system mounts storage bins, DVD screens and lighting under the headliner in modular fashion.
-It also holds the optional, removable PhatNoize hard drive, which is one of the coolest things going in minivans.
+It also holds the optional, removable PhatNoise hard drive, which is one of the coolest things going in minivans.

 The available onboard inflator generates enough pressure to inflate just about anything.
-It's integrated in the left-side trim behind the third seat.
+It's integrated into the left-side trim behind the third seat.
 On the right, there's a standard 110-volt plug that allows Uplander to operate small appliances without a separate power inverter.

-At interstate speeds the 3.5-liter V6 is smooth and quiet, and there's enough quick-burst acceleration for safe merging onto busy freeways.
 The engine is aided by first-rate performance from the automatic transmission.
 GM makes some of the best automatics anywhere, and while the Uplander's has four speeds (compared to five in some competitors), it responds quickly and appropriately to the driver's commands via the gas pedal.
 Shift quality (smoothness) is as good as it gets.

 J.P.
 Vettraino filed this NewCarTestDrive.com report from Detroit.